Skip to content

 Inclusion as a Retention Lever

-Want to keep your best people?
-Make them feel like they belong.
+If you want to keep your best people, start by making them feel like they belong.

 Ennova data shows that inclusion is a top engagement driver across industries.
 In many cases, inclusion now ranks among the top five drivers, surpassing engagement drivers such as cooperation, pay, and learning.